cmpd6/cmpd6.github.io/_information/staying-in-Winnipeg.md

 ## Hotels with specific rates for the conference

-Some rooms have been reserved set aside with U of M rates at several hotels in Winnipeg.
-These are on a first-come, first-served basis, after which the corporate rate will not be available anymore.
+Some rooms have been set aside with U of M rates at several hotels in Winnipeg.
+These are on a first-come, first-served basis, after which the corporate rate will not be available anymore, even if the hotels still have rooms.

 - Four Points Sheraton South, 2935 Pembina Highway, R3T 2H5.
 [Map](https://goo.gl/maps/mUY8uFVVmi8YGMBKA).
     - A block of ten rooms is reserved from May 22-28 at our corporate rate ($139) – guests can book for fewer nights and still receive the rate.
 [Link to book with group rate, 139 CAD per night](https://www.marriott.com/events/start.mi?id=1671469313133&key=GRP).
 That rate is for king sized beds, they are sold out of queen sized.